 Authenticity is a big part of the vocal performance, and Prince had authenticity in spades.
 You believed him, whether he was trying to seduce you or compel you to dance.

 As with vocal styles, many producers tend to find their signature production style and stick with it.
 Prince, on the other hand, did a bit more than that.
-Sure, he could turn two chords into an amazing hit song, but he could also make much more elaborate compositions that rivalled Bohemian Rhapsody.
+Sure, he could turn two chords into an amazing hit song, but he could also make much more elaborate compositions that rivaled Bohemian Rhapsody.

 He could compose smooth seductive ballads, or he could switch it up to funky party songs.
-He could incorporate in elements from all other music genres flawlessly as and when he needed to.
+He could incorporate elements from all other music genres flawlessly as and when he needed to.
 Most importantly, there was always a catchy melody and rhythm to anchor it all.

 Prince was comfortable with recording all instruments on his own, and he was not afraid to throw in weird and experimental sounds.
 What was simple at first listen would turn out to be ever-evolving and complex.